 You might consider biking, walking, swimming, or low impact aerobics.
-If you’re able to, engage in moderate intensity exercise for about 20 to 30 minutes a day to reach the recommended total of 150 minutes a week.
-Also, strengthen your muscles by lifting weights or doing yoga.
+If you can, engage in moderate-intensity exercise for about 20 to 30 minutes a day to reach the recommended total of

-You can also protect yourself by using antibacterial hand sanitizer when you’re unable to wash your hands.
+You can also protect yourself using antibacterial hand sanitizer when you cannot wash your hands.
 Also, disinfect surfaces around your home and workstation frequently.

 Chronic stress increases your body’s production of the stress hormone cortisol.
 Too much cortisol can disrupt different functions in your body, including your immune system.

-Sleep is also important as you get older because it can improve memory and concentration.
-Aim for at least seven and a half to nine hours of sleep per night.
+Sleep is also important as you age because it can improve memory and concentration.
+Aim for at least seven to nine hours of sleep per night.

 Getting annual vaccinations is another way to stay healthy throughout the year.
-If you’re age 65 and older, talk to your doctor about getting a high-dose or adjuvant flu vaccine.
+If you’re 65 and older, discuss getting a high dose or adjuvant flu vaccine with your doctor.